ynloultratech/woorefill-extension/README.md

 ## Install

-Simply download the latest [Source code (zip)](https://github.com/ynloultratech/woorefill-extension/releases/latest) file from our releases page and install in your WordPress using the `Upload Plugin` option.
+Simply download the latest [woorefill-extension.zip](https://github.com/ynloultratech/woorefill-extension/releases/latest) file from our releases page and install in your WordPress using the `Upload Plugin` option.

 ## Update